 The unusually harsh environmental conditions present at White Sands National Monument have not prevented numerous animal species from adapting, surviving, even thriving here.
 While many of these creatures are nocturnal and others hibernate during the winter months, tracks in the sand frequently remind visitors of their presence.
 Currently, over 800 species of animals, including insects, have been identified which live either in the dunes or on the outskirts.
 By far, the largest group is the invertebrates at more than 500 different species, including varied species of beetles, spiders, moths and wasps.

-Reptiles, including a variety of lizards and snakes, number approximately 33 species and there are seven species of amphibians, primarily largely toads and spadefoot toads.
-Surprisingly, there is even one fish, the diminutive White Sands pupfish, which is found in a few springs and creeks (Lost River, Salt Creek, Malpais Springs and Mound Springs) only in the Tularosa Basin's Lost River.
+There are a large variety of reptiles living within the monument, including a variety of lizards and snakes.
+They number approximately 33 species.
+There are also seven species of amphibians, primarily largely toads and spadefoot toads.
+Surprisingly, there is even one species of fish, the diminutive White Sands pupfish, which is found in a few springs and creeks (Lost River, Salt Creek, Malpais Springs and Mound Springs) only in the Tularosa Basin's Lost River.
 Even tiny crustaceans with the ability to survive by staying dormant during dry periods have been found at Lake Lucero and other temporary bodies of water that persistent on the playas after heavy rainfall events.In addition to the pupfish and several recently-discovered moths, over the centuries a number of species of mice, lizards, crickets and other insects that inhabit the dunes have developed a white or at least a substantially lighter coloration than their cousins elsewhere, and are endemic to this area.